 Above, I mentioned how Gen. 2:7 incorporates the entire plan of God.
 Here’s how.
 It is the usage of the Hebrew word chai, life.
 Nishmat chayim (the breaths of God, He breathed into the nostrils) is plural, whereas nefesh chaya (living soul) is singular.
 Here’s why.

 Nishmat chayim (breaths or inspirations of God) is plural.
 Important because it’s life + life = 2 lives.
 This relates to the Tree of Lives, yes it’s not the Tree of Life but the Tree of Lives, plural.
 When you eat from the Tree of Lives, it’s life + life = 2 lives.
 To understand you need to know what the first life and the second life are.
 How many know?
 The plural inspiration of God gives you access to the plural lives of the Tree.
 Hold this thought.

-Here’s Bible corroboration.
-The end result of the story of humankind.
-The just who go on to eternal life (chayIM), while the unjust lose their life (chaya) (read Revelation 21).
+Here’s Bible corroboration, the conclusion of the story of humankind.
+The just who progress from physical (1st life) to spiritual (2nd), eternal life (chayIM), while the unjust refuse to budge from their physical life (chayA) (read Revelation 21).
 The righteous receive the neshama chayim, God’s essence of lives forever.
 The unrighteous receive only the nefesh chaya, one worldly life.
+They forfeit eternal life.

 11 He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.